Is there a PTSD Test I Can Take?

 What is PTSD?

 PTSD stands for Post-traumatic Stress Disorder.
 It’s a disorder caused by exposure to trauma or events that are life-threatening or life-altering.
 Examples of traumatic events that can lead to a diagnosis of PTSD include emotional abuse, physical abuse, witnessing abuse or violence, abandonment, witnessing or being the victim of violence or crime, being in a severe accident or natural disaster, or medical trauma.
 Exposure to these traumatic events can cause distressing symptoms for many people.
-If these symptoms are present for three days to a month, they are classified as Acute Stress Disorder, which is similar to PTSD, except that the symptoms last for a shorter duration.
-Once the symptoms persist longer than one month, it is classified as PTSD.
+If these symptoms are present for three days to a month, they are classified as Acute Stress Disorder, similar to PTSD, except that the symptoms last for a shorter duration.
+Once the symptoms persist for over one month, it is classified as PTSD.

 What Causes PTSD?

 Exposure to traumatic events can cause an individual to develop symptoms of PTSD.
 However, not everyone that experiences a traumatic event develops PTSD.
-Researchers have asked the question of why some people develop PTSD and others don’t when exposed to similar traumas.
+Researchers have asked why some people develop PTSD and others don’t when exposed to similar traumas.
 Researchers have found that certain risk factors put people at higher risk of developing PTSD when exposed to trauma.
 These risk factors include:

 - Having a personal history of mental illness and substance use disorder